Roburlion/working-heroku-python-template/README.md

 # Python: Getting Started

-A barebones Django app, which can easily be deployed to Heroku.
+This site is up at https://glacial-bastion-26482.herokuapp.com/

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+This was created by following the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article.

 ## Running Locally